drakkomaximo/summer_products_app/README.md

 - **Default Language:** The app is presented in English by default.
 - **Initial Data:** The app is preloaded with sample information.
 Feel free to edit or delete this data as required.
 - **Data Persistence:** Please note that the app does not retain any information if you refresh the page.
-Make sure to save your changes before refreshing.